PEELO1994/VPN-HH/Report.md

 Commands used:

-"ALT+F2" -To access the command line "cd/target/etc/apt" -Enter the apt directory
+ALT+F2 -To access the command line
+$cd/target/etc/apt -Enter the apt directory
-"cp sources.list.apt-install sources.list" -To copy the file onto "sources.list"
+$cp sources.list.apt-install sources.list -To copy the file onto "sources.list"
-nano sources.list -To modify the file
+$nano sources.list -To modify the file
 Commented the line "cdrom" by adding a # in front of it
-"chroot/target apt-get update"
+$chroot/target apt-get update
-"chroot/target apt-get upgrade"
+$chroot/target apt-get upgrade
 "ALT+F1" -To continue the installation process

 We proceeded on from "software selection" and realized that the update command prompted more options than last time.
 "Standard utility tools" was the only option we checked as we didn't need anything alse.
 After the installation was done the laptop booted up and the login prompt was displayed correctly.